aganezov/fga/docs/readme.md

       --bad-gene-ids-file BAD_GENE_IDS_FILE
                             full file name with gene ids to be filtered out during filtration
-      --no-tandem-filtration
-                            stops substituting of every tandem duplication of gene ids, with just one copy
+      --tandem-filtration   substitutes every tandem duplication of gene ids, with just one copy.
+Enables "--sorted key"
-      --not-sorted          prevents sorting of coding exons on respective fragments
+      --sorted              sorts all coding exons, that survived filtration, on respective fragments
-      -m, --median          rewrites each gene ids coordinates with median of median among all same gene ids coordinates -c, --continuous      doesn't work yet =(
+      -m, --median          rewrites each gene ids coordinates with median of median among all same gene ids coordinates -c, --continuous      filters out all coding exons, that, if being sorted by bp coordinates, don't form a contiguous sequence

 the script expect a full path to gff formatted file, or standard input.
-Byt the options flags, one can see, that bp coordinates sorting is enabled by default, tandem filtration is enabled by default.
-While median coordinates rewriting has to be invoked explicitly.

 [4]:https://github.com/sergey-aganezov-jr/fga/blob/master/src/gene/fga_gene_filter.py